-Habitats No Yes, but unaffected Yes - affecte d Special Protection Area (SPA), Ramsar Site or Special Area of Conservation (SAC). / If any developme nt is within these areas it will by definition need assessing.
-Site of Special Scientific Interest (SSSI). / Local Wildlife or Geological Sites (LWGS) or a Local Nature Reserve (LNR). / Marine Conservation Zone (MCZ). / Proposals (excluding householder) within 100m of Ancient Woodland. / You can check the above habitats (designated sites) on our Planning Constraints Map .
-Woodland, scrub or hedgerows/lines of trees with an obvious connection to woodland or water. / Major application within 200 metres of a river, stream, pond (including garden ponds), lake or other aquatic habitat. / Minor application adjacent to a river, stream, pond (including garden ponds), lake or other aquatic habitat? /
+Habitats No Yes, but unaffected Yes - affected Special Protection Area (SPA), Ramsar Site or Special Area of Conservation (SAC). / If any development is within these areas it will by definition need assessing.
+Site of Special Scientific Interest (SSSI). / Local Wildlife or Geological Site (LWGS) or a Local Nature Reserve (LNR). / Marine Conservation Zone (MCZ). / Proposals (excluding householder) within 100m of Ancient Woodland. / Woodland, scrub or hedgerows/lines of trees with an obvious connection to woodland or water. / Major application within 200 metres of a river, stream, pond (including garden ponds), lake or other aquatic habitat. / Minor application adjacent to a river, stream, pond (including garden ponds), lake or other aquatic habitat? / Habitats included on, or supporting species included on the Government's List of Habitats and Species of Principal Importance in England, including wet grassland and marsh, species-rich grassland, heathland, mire, and all coastal habitats? /